Your Dynatrace environment can integrate with a Slack workspace using Slack Connector

 External requests enable outbound network connections from your Dynatrace environment to external services.
 They allow you to control access to public endpoints from the AppEngine with app functions and functions in Dashboards, Notebooks, and Automations.

-Go to Settings and select General > Environment management, External Requests.
+Settings > General > Environment management, External requests.

 Select New host pattern.